-When evaluating the independence of any director who will serve on the compensation committee, the NYSE rules require a board of directors to consider all relevant factors that could impair independent judgments about executive compensation, including, but not limited to, (1) the source of compensation of such director, including any consulting, advisory or other compensatory fee paid by the company, and (2) whether the director is affiliated with the company or one of its subsidiaries or affiliates.
-The NASDAQ rules prohibit compensation committee members from accepting any consulting, advisory or other compensatory fees from the company or its subsidiaries (other than directors' fees).
+When evaluating the independence of any director who will serve on the compensation committee, the NYSE rules require a board of directors to consider all relevant factors that could impair independent judgments about executive compensation, including, but not limited to: (1) the source of compensation of such director, including any consulting, advisory or other compensatory fee paid by the company; and (2) whether the director is affiliated with the company or one of its subsidiaries or affiliates.
+The NASDAQ rules prohibit compensatory fees from the company or its subsidiaries (other than directors' fees).